 - 1 medium yellow onion, diced small

 - 1 1/2 cups arborio rice

 - 1 teaspoon fresh thyme leaves

 - 1 cup unsweetened plant-based milk

 - Pour the broth in a small pot.
-Cover it with a lid and keep to the side over a low flame until you are ready to ladle it in.
+Cover it with a lid and keep over a low flame until you are ready to ladle it in.

-- In a large saute pan heat the oil over low heat.
-Add in the onions and sweat for 5 minutes.
+- In a large sauté pan heat the oil over low heat.
+Add in the onions and garlic and sweat for 5 minutes.
 Next add in the rice and sauté for 3 minutes.

 - Turn the heat up to medium-high and add in the red wine, thyme, salt and pepper.
 Cook while stirring occasionally until all of the red wine has been absorbed.

-- Meanwhile in a blender combine the cashews, milk and a pinch of salt, and process until totally smooth.
+- Meanwhile in a blender combine the cashews and milk and process until totally smooth.

 - When the rice is done cooking with the broth, add in the cashew cream and stir to combine.
-Taste and season with more salt and pepper if desired.
-Add more broth to loosen, if desired.
-Serve warm.
+Add more broth to loosen (if desired).